Coconut Shrimp with the Best Sauce (VIDEO)

 The sweet chili sauce can be found in the Asian food section of the grocery store.
 If your apricot preserves have large pieces of fruit, you will want to blend the sauce in a food processor or blender for easier dipping.
 In case you’re wondering, this sauce is NOT spicy.

 How to Make Coconut Shrimp:

-Making coconut shrimp is easier than you think.
+Making these is easier than you think.
 It’s a quick assembly line process, in which my 9-year old son is now a pro because we love coconut shrimp around here!

 Serve the shrimp right away – warm and crisp.
 I love to squeeze fresh lime juice over the top just before serving or serve with lime wedges and of course that amazing sauce.

-Option 1: Place raw battered shrimp on platter, cover and refrigerate up to 4 hours then sauté or air fry.
+- Prep Ahead: Place raw battered shrimp on a platter, cover, and refrigerate for up to 4 hours then sauté or air fry.

-Option 2: Refrigerate cooked shrimp up to 2 days.
+- Storing and Reheating Cooked Shrimp: Refrigerate cooked shrimp for up to 2 days.
 Arrange on a baking sheet and bake in a standard oven at 400˚F for 8-10 minutes or until hot and crisp.

 Ingredients for Coconut Shrimp: